RSA-Project2026/project/README.md

 sysmobench-setup
 ```

 Set API keys (if you use Gemini / other LLMs).
-For the provided Gemini-based scripts, create a `.env` in `project/` with e.g.:
+For the provided Gemini-based scripts, create a `.env` in `project/` with:

 ```
 GEMINI_API_KEY=your_gemini_api_key_here